DevOps-Moldova/devops-moldova.github.io/README.md

 ## 🙋‍♀️ Who we are

-DevOps Moldova is a community of DevOps engineers and entusiasts from Moldova who want to share his experience and help others to become a good DevOps
+DevOps Moldova is a community of passionate DevOps engineers and enthusiasts hailing from Moldova, dedicated to sharing their expertise and assisting others on their journey to mastering the art of DevOps..
+Unlock the Power of Collaboration in DevOps: Join Our Community of Innovators!

 ## 🍿 Our principles

-**Free** - All our resources are OpenSource and free
+**Free** - All of our assets are open-source and available to the community at no cost

-**Simple** - We try to explain things from basics to experts
+**Simple** - We aim to provide explanations that cater to both novices and experts, starting from the fundamentals and progressing to advanced concepts

-**CompanyFree** - We're working for community not for companies.
-Companies which help us are mentioned as partners
+**CompanyFree** - Our primary focus is on serving the community, rather than catering to corporate interests.
+We acknowledge and recognize companies that support our mission as valued partners

+**Entuziasts** - We welcome collaboration with DevOps enthusiasts who are eager to share their experiences with the community

 ## 🏘️ Our locations

-- [Telegram](https://t.me/+tqp4aRgys_NjMWEy){:target="_blank"} for news and discusisons.
+- [Telegram](https://t.me/devops_moldova){:target="_blank"} for news and discusisons.
 - [Facebook](https://www.facebook.com/groups/devops.md){:target="_blank"} where we publish our anouncements.
+- [Linkedin](https://www.linkedin.com/company/devops-moldova/){:target="_blank"} our page in linkedin.
 - [Youtube](https://www.youtube.com/@DevopsCommunityMoldova){:target="_blank"} hosting for our videos.
+- [Site](https://devops.md){:target="_blank"} Our new site.
 - [Site](https://devops-moldova.github.io/) You are here.
 - [Repository](https://github.com/DevOps-Moldova){:target="_blank"} repository for our code and examples.
 - [LearnIT](https://learnit.md/course/index.php?categoryid=15){:target="_blank"} Online courses for DevOps.